fram-lang/fram-doc/src/intro/named-parameters.md

 the same named parameters are passed repeatedly to multiple functions.
 To avoid such boilerplate code, Fram supports *sections*, which allow grouping definitions with common named parameters.
-A named parameter can be declared at any point within a section using `parameter` keyword, and will be added to the type schemes of all following definitions that use this parameter.
+A named parameter can be declared at any point within a section using the `parameter` keyword, and will be added to the type schemes of all following definitions that use this parameter.
-In particular, declared implicit parameter behaves similarly to dynamically bound variables in Lisp-like languages, but in a type-safe manner.
+In particular, a declared implicit parameter behaves similarly to dynamically bound variables in Lisp-like languages, but in a type-safe manner.

 ```fram